gvwilson/fiction/iffy/index.md

 The door banged behind him.

 Iffy emptied the dustpan into the trash and tossed her goggles into her toolbag.
-It wasn't fair---Jeep could use the equipment any time he wanted, but all he ever did was complain and look for ways not to.
+It wasn't fair—Jeep could use the equipment any time he wanted, but all he ever did was complain and look for ways not to.

 The worst thing was,
 she knew it wasn't Jeep's fault he was like this.
 Like everyone else in Antarctica he had been inducted into the Marines when he turned sixteen.
-He'd only served a few weeks---just long enough to be sure that the imprinting had worked---but having someone else's personality on top of his own temporarily had changed him.
+He'd only served a quarter—just long enough to be sure that the imprinting had worked—but having someone else's personality temporarily pushed down on top of his own had changed him.
 "He'll come back eventually," Mister Mishra said the one time Iffy broached the subject, his tone making it clear that she shouldn't bring it up again.
-"It just takes some folk longer 'n' others t' find their way home."
+"It just takes some folk longer than others t' find their way home."

 The sky was the same relentless blue it had been an hour earlier when Iffy stepped outside with the straightened reciprocating rod safely stowed inside her coat.